Room: M-Building, M-203 Phone: (718) 482-5406 Email: email@example.com

 Faculty in the Natural Sciences Department conduct research work here at LaGuardia and in collaboration with external institutions within the CUNY system and beyond.
 The Department hosts a research lab, which houses state of the art instruments and facilities.
 Students interested in conducting research are advised to discuss the opportunities available with individual professors in the Department.
 Click here to see the list of Faculty in the Department, check the research interests and activities of each Professor.

 The Natural Sciences Department at LaGuardia attaches great importance to Undergraduate Research, and opportunities for such research activities are regularly available in the Department.
 Undergraduate research is a key element of science education in the modern world, and it provides a unique learning experience, which goes beyond the classroom, for students to progress toward their academic and/or professional careers.
 The success of the program in the Natural Sciences Department can be seen from the research presentations given by our students at many national conferences and symposia (New York State CSTEP conference, CUNY-AGEP Science Fair, Annual Biomedical Research Conference for Minority Students, American Physical Society meetings, and more), as well as research publications in high impact journals.
+The Top Award for Live Featured Presentations at the Summer 2022 CRSP symposium, August 1st 2022.
+"Microbiome Profiles of Estuarine Sediment in New York’s East River" by Caitlin Lynch and Dr. Lucia Fuentes, Natural Sciences department.

 While conducting leading edge research, students gain valuable experience and a deeper understanding of the processes involved in conducting scientific investigations.
 Students also acquire new skills, such as learning how to ask questions that are relevant to the phenomenon being studied, creating working hypotheses, designing significant experiments, problem solving, interpreting and rationalizing data generated and effectively disseminating the results to others.
 The latter can range from informal communications within the Department to the exciting opportunity of students presenting their work at conferences or publishing manuscripts in journals.
 All these activities are great to enhance the students’ CV and, thus, improve future career prospects.
 Lastly, and by no means the least, through conducting research projects, students gain self-satisfaction, a great sense of achievement and contribute to knowledge generation in the world.